 I love my dining room.
 It is lined with bookshelves and music and I love entertaining there.
 I also just like to go in and sit at the dining table.
 It's in the cooler part of the house, so sometimes I just camp there with my laptop to work.

 I know though that many people don't have a dedicated dining room.
-Depending on where you live and the local climate, you may find that you dine outside for most of the year or have a large casual open plan area where you have a table.
+Depending on where you live and the local climate, you may find that you dine outside for most of the year.
+Or you have a large casual open plan area where you have a table.

 However your house is arranged, there is no doubt that you really benefit from having a dining space of some description.